 Meeting the eligibility requirements under Section (VII) does not mean that an applicant will be a suitable tenant.
-Management will also consider the ability of the applicant to fulfill the obligations of tenancy, including paying rent and other charges, caring for and avoiding damage to a unit and common areas, and refraining from engaging in activities that would threaten the health, safety or right of peaceful enjoyment of the premises y others.
-For the purpose of the CHA Leaseholder Housing Choice and Relocation Rights Contract (RRC), the criteria under this Section (IX) shall be deemed "property specific requirements."
-Management may reject an applicant for one or more of the following reasons (collectively, the Screening Criteria):
+Management will also consider the ability of the applicant to fulfill the obligations of tenancy, including but not limited to paying rent and other charges, caring for and avoiding damage to a unit and common areas, and refraining from engaging in activities that would threaten the health, safety or right of peaceful enjoyment of the premises by others.
+For the purpose of the CHA Leaseholder Housing Choice and Relocation Rights Contract (RRC), the criteria under this Section (IX) (compliance with which, where not otherwise indicated, shall be determined in Management's sole discretion) shall be deemed property specific requirements ("Screening Criteria"), as follows:

+A. Age

-A. Applicants must be at least 18 years old, provided that applicants who are less than 21 years old must provide a guarantor acceptable to Management who will guaranty the applicant's payment and performance under the lease.
+Applicants must be at least 18 years old, provided that applicants who are less than 21 years old must provide a guarantor acceptable to Management who will guaranty the applicant's payment and performance under the lease.